A loose 1 ct trilliant cut diamond certified by GIA.

 A trilliant diamond looks best when it is in the form of an equilateral triangle.
 Ideally speaking, a 1:1:1 proportion on each side of the diamond is the best.
 An irregular or out-of-symmetry diamond will be very obvious to the eye and should be avoided.

-Alternatively, I recommend Whiteflash’s custom design where they can source for a great looking stone on your behalf and get it set in a ring of your choice.
+The best way to get a great looking ring is to work with White Flash for a custom job and allow ample time for completion (2-3 months).
+This will enable them to source for a great looking stone on your behalf and get it set in a ring of your choice.

 Get more details on this ring by clicking on this link…